 The walk around Berlin prepares the group for the emotional challenges of the second day — a visit to the Sachsenhausen concentration camp, which, as Pruin notes, is a deeply intense experience.

 Germany Close Up, however, is about looking ahead as well.
 “The past is not ignored.
 But it’s not just about the past,” Paul recalls.
 Throughout the journey, participants reflect on Germany’s history, experience Berlin’s avant-garde culture, see modern Germany’s complexities, and engage in conversations with contemporary Germans, including members of the country’s growing Jewish community.

 Trip participants come away with perspectives as varied as their family stories, life experiences, and Jewish identity.

 Paul urges Jewish young adults to consider Germany Close Up.
 “More people should do this.
 It’s OK if you’re nervous.
 Lean into it.
 You’ll be surprised at what you learn.”

 The community that will be formed during Germany Close Up will not end when the trip concludes.
 The Federation will plan follow-up activities for participants to continue engaging with each other and local Jewish life.

 Says Jenna Hanauer, the Federation’s PAVE and Young Adult Leadership Program Manager, “Germany Close Up is exactly the kind of immersive, cohort-based Jewish travel experience we’ve been hoping to bring to Seattle.
 It’s unique, it’s inspiring, and it’s an amazing opportunity to travel abroad on a subsidized trip that is sure to be thought-provoking and create new friendships.”

-Germany Today takes place September 1–10, 2019.
+Germany Close Up takes place September 1–10, 2019.
 Visit jewishinseattle.org/investments-in-jewish-life/young-adults/germany-close-up for more details.